 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date 15-14 & PUBLIC SAFETY DEPARTMENT Audit Report #15040, dated April 17, 2015, San Diego Unified Port District Billings - Fiscal Year 2014 Impact: 6 Probability: 5 approve General Service hours and expenses prior to exceeding agreed upon estimated hours and costs.
-In addition, the Department should work with the Port to determine if an increase of the approved estimated Going forward, Harbor Police Department (HPD) General Service Hours will be based on the two previous year's actual hours using actual (not blended) rates.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date AVIATION SECURITY & PUBLIC SAFETY DEPARTMENT Audit Report #15040, dated April 17, 2015, San Diego Unified Port District Billings - Fiscal Year 2014 Impact: 6 Probability: 5 upon estimated hours and costs.
+In Going forward, Harbor Police Department (HPD) General Service Hours will be based on the two previous year's actual hours using actual (not blended) rates.
 We anticipate that this will result in a more accurate estimate.
 We will establish the FY 2017 HPD Service Level Agreement (SLA) in June 2015.
-Completed N/A 15-17 DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program Impact: 6 Probability: 5 purchases, Accounting should ensure that personnel assigned to this Process documentation will be reviewed and expanded upon.
+Completed N/A 15-17 ACCOUNTING DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 11 Impact: 6 Probability: 5 To ensure that personnel changes do not diminish reviews of P-Card purchases, Accounting should ensure that personnel assigned to this function are properly trained.
+Process documentation will be reviewed and expanded upon.
 Effective immediately, management will provide additional oversight, especially during personnel transitions.
-In Progress December 2015 15-11 FINANCIAL Audit Report #15026, dated March 18, 2015, Gate Gourmet Inc. Impact: 5 Probability: 5 Financial Management Department Gate Gourmet was invoiced for the entire amount and it was collected in August.
-Completed N/A 15-20 DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program Impact: 5 Probability: 5 Manual and the User Guide are reviewed and updated annually to Procurement is actively working on revisions to the P-Card Manuals to reflect updates and recommendations that strengthen controls.
-In Progress November 2015 15-24 OPERATIONS PUBLIC Audit Report #15039, dated May 22, 2015, Emergency Medical Technician-Paramedic Services Impact: 5 Probability: 4 The Airside Operations/Public Safety & Security Department should request the City to add as an Authority credit \$1,495 (\$4,486/3) to the City's EMT-P service invoices for the next three (3) months.
-Credit in the amount of \$4,486 was applied to the City's June 2015 invoice.
+In Progress December 2015 15-11 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #15026, dated March 18, 2015, Gate Gourmet Inc. 10 Impact: 5 Probability: 5 We recommend that the Business and Financial Management Department request the Accounting Department to issue an invoice to Gate Gourmet in the amount of \$1,719.16 for underpaid concession fees.
+Also, the department should introduce controls to ensure that revenue from all Gate Gourmet customers is included in monthly concession calculations. entire amount and it was collected in Completed N/A 15-20 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 10 Impact: 5 Probability: 5 Procurement should ensure that the Manual and the User Guide are reviewed and updated annually to ensure that internal controls are in place and effective surrounding all P-Card transactions.
+Procurement is actively working on revisions to the P-Card Manuals to reflect updates and recommendations that strengthen controls.
+In Progress November 2015 15-24 OPERATIONS PUBLIC Audit Report #15039, dated May 22, 2015, Emergency Medical Technician-Paramedic Services 9 Impact: 5 Probability: 4 Credit in the amount of \$4,486 was applied to the City's June 2015 invoice.
 This invoice was paid on September 20, 2015.
 Completed N/A

 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date 15-25 Audit Report #15005, dated June 5, 2015, Public Records Management 9 Impact: 5 Probability: 4 Reproduction for the Public, should be amended to ensure compliance with presented to the Board and adopted at its September 17, 2015, meeting.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date 15-25 GOVERNANCE Audit Report #15005, dated June 5, 2015, Public Records Management Authority Policy 8.61, Document Reproduction for the Public, should be amended to ensure compliance with the California Public Records Act (CPRA).
+Specifically, the Policy should ensure that the fees for duplication of records are consistent with the CPRA and recover the direct cost of duplication.
+Additionally, to ensure that the Policy is consistent with the CPRA, and completely transparent regarding all costs for duplication of records from Public Records Requests, we recommend that the Policy should include the formats of records to be provided, with the costs to be charged for producing those records, and a statement regarding charges for actual shipping costs. presented to the Board and adopted at its September 17, 2015, meeting.
 Completed N/A